Chart Color Schemes

 Warnbro is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Warnbro's population is approximately 11,624 as of November 2025.
-This figure represents an increase of 883 people since the 2021 Census, which reported a population of 10,741.
-The growth is inferred from the estimated resident population of 11,624 in June 2024 and one validated new address since the Census date.
-This results in a population density ratio of 2,061 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Warnbro's growth rate of 8.2% since the census is within 0.7 percentage points of the national average (8.9%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 55.9% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Warnbro's population is around 11,624 as of Feb 2026.
+This reflects an increase of 883 people (8.2%) since the 2021 Census, which reported a population of 10,741 people.
+The change is inferred from the estimated resident population of 11,624 from the ABS as of June 2024 and 1 validated new address since the Census date.
+This population level equates to a density ratio of 2,061 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Warnbro's 8.2% growth since the census positions it within 1.7 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 55.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Future population trends project above median growth for Australian statistical areas, with Warnbro expected to expand by 1,864 persons to 2041, reflecting a total gain of 16.0% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Regarding demographic trends, an above-median population growth of statistical areas analysed by AreaSearch is projected, with the area expected to grow by 1,864 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 16.0% in total over the 17 years.

 Frequently Asked Questions - Population